lcn-kul/xls-r-analysis-sqa/README.md

 ### 1.2.
 Visualization of MOS Predictions

 MOS predictions on two unseen datasets: NISQA (top) and IU Bloomington (bottom).
-Our proposed model based on embeddings extracted from the 41st layer of the pre- trained XLS-R outperforms DNSMOS and the MFCC baseline.
+Our proposed model based on embeddings extracted from the 41st layer of the pre-trained XLS-R outperforms DNSMOS and the MFCC baseline.
 The human ACRs are also visualized for the IUB corpus.

 <p align="left">
   <img width="630" src="img/mos-prediction-visualization-with-human-nisqa-bw_0.5.svg">